List of Olympic medalists in luge

 Olympic medalists from East Germany at the 1988 Winter Olympics: Jörg Hoffmann (far left) and Jochen Pietzsch (second from left), doubles champions; Cerstin Schmidt (second from right), women's singles bronze medalist; and Jens Müller (far right), gold medalist in the men's singles.

-Luge is one of the seven Olympic sports currently contested at the Winter Olympic Games.
+Luge is one of the eight Olympic sports currently contested at the Winter Olympic Games.
 It has been a constant presence in the Olympic program since its introduction at the 1964 Winter Olympics in Innsbruck, Austria, in the form of three events: men's singles, women's singles, and doubles.
 (Note: Technically, the doubles event is considered a mixed event, open for male, female and mixed duos, but since its debut it has been traditionally entered only by male pairs.)
 A mixed team relay event was contested for the first time at the 2014 Winter Olympics in Sochi.